-CNG 127 IT Essentials I: PC Hardware & Software
+CNG 127 IT Essentials

 Introduces students to information technology and data communications.
 Enables the student to develop the necessary skills to enter this field by building a computer, installing the operating system, adding peripherals, connecting the computer to a local area network and the Internet.
 It is a hands-on, lab-based course stressing safety and working effectively in a group environment.
-This course prepares students for CompTIA's A+ certification.
+This course prepares students for CompTIA A+ certification.